Candidates

 Challenges in Agile Computing

 While Agile computing offers numerous benefits, it also presents several challenges that teams must address.
 The rise of remote and hybrid work is prompting Agile practices to adapt, emphasizing asynchronous communication and documentation to maintain effective collaboration.
+However, face-to-face conversation remains a core Agile principle, as it is considered the most efficient and effective method for conveying information within development teams.
+Modern tools now facilitate face-to-face conversation remotely, allowing teams to maintain direct communication and collaboration even when not physically co-located.
 This shift requires teams to develop new strategies for sustaining productivity and engagement in a distributed environment.

 Economic pressures are driving organizations to focus on cost-effectiveness and the measurable impact of Agile practices on business metrics.
 Teams must continuously evaluate their processes to ensure they deliver tangible value to the organization.
 Addressing these challenges helps Agile teams remain effective and continue delivering high-quality software that meets user needs and expectations.